Service Dog Training

 The CCH Training Model for dogs that will be working with individuals with special needs is based on a continuum of skill development.
 Success is defined by the individual accomplishments of each team to achieve their potential.
 Some dogs will progress to specific skill levels to work in public, while other dogs will be performing their job in a more private function within family homes.
 All partnerships are valued at CCH and given the opportunity for continued growth and support.
 We honor each team’s accomplishments while maintaining high standards of practice for dogs that will be working in public areas.
-All Service Dog candidates are enrolled in the Professional Canine Partner Program to learn the skills necessary to fulfill their job role.
+All Service Dog candidates are enrolled in the School for Professional Canine Partners to learn the skills necessary to fulfill their job role.

 About Using Pet Dogs as Service Dogs: Without special preparation and training to work in public areas, pet dogs can suffer life changing stress AND it is against U.S. federal law.
 If you have a desire to use your pet dog as a service dog, the following information will help you make important decisions.